Premier League player Power Rankings: List of the top 20 - Video

 [ MORE: How to watch PL in the USA ]

-Stars from Manchester City, Chelsea, Manchester United and Liverpool dominate our player Power Rankings after some impressive wins, as plenty of the big boys put down a marker early in the season.
+Stars from Chelsea, Manchester United and Liverpool dominate our player Power Rankings after some impressive wins, as plenty of the big boys continue put down a marker early in the season.

-With the likes of Harry Kane, Jadon Sancho, Kevin de Bruyne and Phil Foden all still working towards full fitness, plus Cristiano Ronaldo now in the mix, plenty more stars will be included in this list in the weeks to come.
+With the likes of Harry Kane, Jadon Sancho, Kevin de Bruyne and Phil Foden all still working towards full fitness, plenty more stars will be included in this list in the weeks to come.

 There were also some new stars who shone and with so many amazing goals, wins and comebacks, this is going to be one heck of a season.
 Add to that the fact that fans are now back in full Premier League stadiums, this is what it is all about.